chetansinghsajwan/notes/git/credential-helper.md

 credential.helper <helper>
 ```

-This option can be specified multiple times, in which case each entry will be tried in sequence until one helper returns the credentials, even.
+This option can be specified multiple times, in which case each entry will be tried in sequence until one helper returns the credentials.

 The `<helper>` string is transformed by Git into a command to be executed using these rules: